trey-rosius/package-delivery-microservice/README.md

 ![solutions-architecture](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/solutions_architecture.svg)

-## Project Description

 ## Prerequisites And Assumptions

-Before proceeding, please ensure that you have these prerequisites installed on your computer.
+Before proceeding, please ensure that you have these prerequisites installed.

 - Python 3.8+(Python 3.10 is preferable)
 - Vscode or Pycharm(Preferably)

+I'm also assuming you already have a valid Catalyst Acccount.
+If you don't yet have one, joined the [Catalyst early Access](https://pages.diagrid.io/catalyst-early-access-waitlist)

 ### Installing Diagrid Catalyst